Mindbloom Health: A Whole-body Approach to Mental Wellness

 1. Comprehensive lab testing

-We start by analyzing 60+ mental health-related biomarkers using advanced lab testing.
-This uncovers hidden factors affecting your mood, energy, and cognitive function, such as hormone imbalances, nutrient deficiencies, or inflammation.
+We start by analyzing 80+ biomarkers using advanced lab testing.
+This uncovers hidden factors affecting your mood, energy, and cognitive function, such as hormone imbalances or nutrient deficiencies.

 2. Video consult

-Next, you’ll meet with Dr. Leo or a member of our expert clinical team to discuss your goals, review your lab results, and identify actionable areas for improvement.
+Next, you’ll have a 60-minute video visit with your clinician to discuss symptoms and goals, review lab results, and identify actionable areas for improvement.

 • High-quality supplements